0xcad/love-languages/search.md

 # search
 the problem of finding our traversal

-## 2025-01-25
-assume for the sake of algorithm design that the problem of converting a bf sequence into a collection of sentences that perfectly minimizes the number of words, is an O(n^2) problem.

-then observe that I can solve the problem of finding a "good enough" shortest path in anywhere from O(n) to O(n^2); I can just divide the input bf sequence into smaller components of a *constant size*, solve each of those constant size problems in O(c^2) which is a constant, and then string them all together in O(n) time to get a final solution. so if I accept imperfection it's linear, with a constant proportional to how much imperfect I get.

 ### more notes:
 caching nodes
 * observe that if I throw out that `path_ops` thing (this could just be an external variable anyways it seems) then all nodes in the graph are equivalent under these values: